Chapter Five: Special Issues for Merchants

 Managers need to know what is selling, and what is not selling, in order to optimize business success.
 That is why many successful merchants use sophisticated computer systems to implement perpetual inventory management.
 Bar code scanners at a retail checkout not only facilitate speedy transactions but may also be linked to an accounting information system.
 With a high-performance perpetual system, each purchase or sale results in an immediate update of the inventory and cost of sales data in the accounting system.
 The following entries are appropriate to record the purchase and subsequent resale of an inventory item:

 Entries to record sale of inventory:

 With the perpetual system, the Purchases account is not needed.
 The Inventory account and Cost of Goods Sold account are constantly being adjusted as transactions occur.
 Freight-in is added to the Inventory account.
 Discounts and returns reduce the Inventory account.
-Therefore, the determination of cost of goods sold is determined by reference to the account's general ledger balance, rather than needing to resort to the calculations illustrated for the periodic system.
+Therefore, the determination of cost of goods sold is by reference to the account's general ledger balance, rather than needing to resort to the calculations illustrated for the periodic system.

 Accountants must always be cognizant of the capacity of financial statement users to review and absorb reports.
 Sometimes, the accountant may decide that a simplified presentation is sufficient.
 In those cases, the income statement may be presented in a "single-step" format.

 This very simple approach reports all revenues (and gains) together, and the aggregated expenses (and losses) are tallied and subtracted to arrive at income.
 A single-step income statement is shown below:

 Caution should be used when examining a single-step presentation.
 One should look at more than the bottom-line net income, and be certain to discern the components that make up income.
 For example, a company's core operations could be very weak, but the income could be good because of a non-recurring gain from the sale of assets.
 Tearing away such "masking" effects are a strong argument in favor of a more complex multiple-step approach.